khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 - If you need to deliver an instance level message from an admin to all users, use a [broadcast message](/components/broadcast-message) instead.
 - If you are immediately confirming a user's action while they remain in the same view, use a [toast](/components/toast) instead.
 - If you are promoting, soliciting feedback, or informing a user about a feature, use a [banner](/components/banner) instead.
-- If an alert is present on load or is simply used to style static content, consider using utility classes instead since an alert has both focus management and semantic considerations for accessibility.
+- If you need to display static documentation, warnings, or contextual information that's always present, use [contextual help and info](usability/contextual-help) patterns instead.
+These can be styled using [feedback and status](product-foundations/design-tokens-using#choosing-between-feedback-and-status) utility classes.
+Alerts include focus management and semantic ARIA roles that are intended for dynamic notifications, not static content.

 ### Variants